bakpakin/Fennel/reference.md

 Using `global` adds the identifier in question to the list of allowed globals so that referring to it later on will not cause a compiler error.
-However, globals are also available in the `_G` table, and accessing them thru that instead is recommended for clarity.
+However, globals are also available in the `_G` table, and accessing them that way instead is recommended for clarity.

 [1]: https://www.lua.org/manual/5.1/
 [2]: https://gist.github.com/nimaai/2f98cc421c9a51930e16#variable-capture